Constant Curvature Models in Sub-Riemannian Geometry: Constant curvature spaces

 \section{Constant curvature spaces}

 Constant curvature Cartan geometries are generalizations of the classical Riemannian constant sectional curvature spaces.
-They could be regarded as the most simple non-flat examples of Cartan geometries of a particular type. \begin{dfn} We say that a Cartan connection $(\mathcal G\to M, \om)$ has a \emph{constant curvature} if the curvature function $\kappa:\mathcal G\to \g\otimes\Lambda^2\g_-^*$ is constant. \end{dfn} It follows from the definition immediately that the curvature function should take values in $G_0$-invariant part of the module $\g\otimes\Lambda^2\g_-^*$.
-In particular, Cartan connection has constant curvature only if harmonic curvature takes values in $G_0$-invariant part of $H^2(\g_-,\g)$.
+They could be regarded as the most simple examples of Cartan geometries of a particular type. \begin{dfn} Let $(\mathcal G\to M, \om)$ be a Cartan connection of a sub-Riemannian structure on $M$.
+We say that $\om$ has a \emph{constant curvature} if the curvature function $\kappa:\mathcal G\to \g\otimes\Lambda^2\g_-^*$ is constant. \end{dfn} It follows from the definition immediately that if $\om$ has a constant curvature then $\kappa$ takes values in $G_0$-invariant part of $\g\otimes\Lambda^2\g_-^*$.
+In particular, a Cartan connection of a sub-Riemannian structure has constant curvature only if harmonic curvature takes values in $G_0$-invariant part of $H^2(\g_-,\g)$.
 Moreover, harmonic curvature completely defines the whole curvature function.
 Therefore to every element in $\Inv_{G_0} H^2(\g_-,\g)$ corresponds at most one constant curvature space.
 In other words, there exists an injective map:

-This simple fact motivates our strategy for the classification procedure of constant curvature spaces: first we compute $G_0$-invariant part of $H^2(\g_-,\g)$ and then provide models corresponding to elements of $H^2(\g_-,\g)$.
+This simple fact motivates our classification strategy for constant curvature sub-Riemannian manifolds: first we compute $G_0$-invariant part of $H^2(\g_-,\g)$ and then provide models corresponding to elements of $H^2(\g_-,\g)$.